The world of pianos – especially digital pianos – can be very confusing and overwhelming, not only for beginners but also for seasoned musicians!

 A hammer action keyboard is designed to replicate the touch and feel of an acoustic piano.

-To achieve this goal, manufacturers have added little hammers under (or behind) each key to recreate mechanical movement similar to a real piano.
+To achieve this goal, manufacturers add little hammers under (or behind) each key to recreate mechanical movement similar to a real piano.

 However, not all hammer action keyboards are created equal.

-A $500 entry-level piano and a $5,000 high-end piano can both have hammer action keys, but each will be completely different actions with different feels and levels of realism.
+A cheap $500 piano and a fancy $5,000 piano can both have hammer action keys, but the way they feel will be totally different.

 High-end models often have real wooden keys with an escapement mechanism that recreate every nuance of an acoustic piano action, including the design of the hammers themselves.